 FAQ: Most churches I have been to teach rather emphatically that Christians should “tithe,” that is, give 10% of their income to their church.
 I have even heard some ministers say that if you don’t tithe, God will not bless you.
 Must you give a tenth (10%) to the church?
 What does the Bible say about financial giving?

 “What does the Bible say?” is always the “bottom line” in life, but that vital question needs a qualifier: “To whom?”
 The Bible, the Word of God, most certainly does speak about financial giving, and a good case can be made that it is one of the five most basic activities for a Christian, the others being prayer, Bible reading and study, fellowship with other Christians, and telling others the Good News about Jesus Christ.

 The question must be: “What does the Bible say to Christians about financial giving?”
 Why?
 Because what God says to Christians about financial giving is different than what He said to the Jews of the Old Testament about it.
 The sad news is that today very few Christians understand the difference, and, as a result, many are unnecessarily living under emotional and financial stress.
-For a more detailed exposition of this subject than we can set forth in this FAQ, I recommend our audio teaching Financial Stewardship: God’s Heart Concerning Money and Possessions as well as a book titled The Tithing Dilemma, by Ernest L. Martin.
+For a more detailed exposition of this subject than we can set forth in this FAQ, I recommend our audio teaching Financial Stewardship: God’s Heart Concerning Money and Possessions by Dan Gallagher as well as a book titled The Tithing Dilemma, by Ernest L. Martin.